eoscanada/eosc/docs/content/en/features/convenient-and-easy-to-install.md

 ---
-title: Convenient and easy to install
+title: Convenient and Easy to Install
 description:
 date: 2018-09-18
 weight: 40

 ---
-A single binary, can run from anywhere, including a USB key
+A single binary that can be run from anywhere, including a USB key